By Stacey Faris, Military Spouse

 Erica is in good company.
 Air Force spouse Susan Reynolds had a similar experience, “I will never forget my move back to the states from Germany.
 I went to Target for the first time and spent three hours in there!”
 And Erin had a similar experience, “I began to have anxiety after five minutes and had to leave.
 It took a few weeks to get over the shock.”

-Lakesha recounted how during her transitioned back from Japan, “It almost feels like I had to learn how to be an American in America again.”
+Lakesha recounts her transition back from Japan.
+“It almost feels like I had to learn how to be an American in America again.”
 Is she settled now?
 “All it takes is for me to walk into a Wal-Mart to realize I’m still in the transition phase.”